grafana/tempo/docs/tempo/website/configuration/_index.md

             # access key when using access key credentials.
             [storage-account-key: <string>]

+            # Optional.
+Default is 0 (disabled)
+            # Example: "hedge-requests-at: 500ms"
+            # If set to a non-zero value a second request will be issued at the provided duration.
+Recommended to
+            # be set to p99 of Axure Blog Storage requests to reduce long tail latency.
+This setting is most impactful when
+            # used with queriers and has minimal to no impact on other pieces.
+            [hedge-requests-at: <duration>]

         # How often to repoll the backend for new blocks.
 Default is 5m
         [blocklist_poll: <duration>]